TheBreakroom/TheBreakroom/README.md

 - All Jobs can Widescan
 - All players have auto reraise always.

+### 👾 __**Monsters**__
+- NMs have had their HP and Stats boosted 5x
+- Regular Mobs have had their HP and stats boosted x2
+- Custom NMs and Scaled end game combat will be added for additional rewards.

 ### 🤝 __**Trusts**__
 - You will have all 5 slots
 - you can form a party with players or use trusts, not both.